WE'RE HAVING ISSUES WITH OUR PHONE SYSTEM. IF YOU CANNOT GET THROUGH, PLEASE EMAIL US INSTEAD.

 Machanot Kayitz — מחנות קיץ

 Habonim Dror machanot (summer camps) provide children ages 8 – 17 with a unique camping experience.
-Based on the model of a kibbutz, each machaneh (camp) creates a close-knit community based on the ideals of collective responsibility, respect, equality and friendship.
+Based on the model of a kibbutz, each machaneh (camp) creates a close-knit community based on Jewish ideals of collective responsibility, respect, equality and friendship.
 A wealth of activities, programs and scouting events are offered at each machaneh: from arts and crafts to Hebrew songs and rikud (Israeli dancing); a full sports program to nature study.
 Campers will grow physically, emotionally and intellectually in a creative, open and caring environment.
 Habonim Dror has been providing a machaneh experience since 1932.

 מחנה בונים בישראל